NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 GCP uses the gsutil utility to transfer data into HPC on-prem system.
-The “gsutil” command can run either from the user’s local machine or the RDHPCS systems, such as Niagara.
+The “gsutil” command can run either from the user's local machine or the RDHPCS systems, such as Niagara.
 The gsutil utility is preinstalled on clusters launched through Parallel Works.